 Accessible parking is offered on all QUT campuses and is managed by QUT Facilities Management.
 Parking, accessible and non-accessible, is in high demand at Gardens Point and Kelvin Grove campuses early contact is essential if you require on-campus parking.

 Assistive technology rooms

 Assistive technology rooms are equipped with specialised computing equipment, enabling students with a disability to independently access the various electronic media essential for academic success.
 Rooms are located at both campuses.

-For more information about access to the rooms and using the resources provided, please contact Equity Services.
+For more information about access to the rooms and using the resources provided, please contact Disability Services.